reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

 - By default, Effects run after every render (including the initial one).
 - React will skip the Effect if all of its dependencies have the same values as during the last render.
 - You can't "choose" your dependencies.
 They are determined by the code inside the Effect.
-- An empty dependency array (`[]`) corresponds to the component "mounting", i.e. being added to the screen.
+- Empty dependency array (`[]`) corresponds to the component "mounting", i.e. being added to the screen.
-- When Strict Mode is on, React mounts components twice (in development only!) to stress-test your Effects.
+- In Strict Mode, React mounts components twice (in development only!) to stress-test your Effects.
 - If your Effect breaks because of remounting, you need to implement a cleanup function.
 - React will call your cleanup function before the Effect runs next time, and during the unmount.